• Skip to main content

 I chose to rely solely on whole milk for adding fat to the dough and giving these sourdough rolls their soft, tender texture.
 This not only simplifies the ingredient list but also creates a dough that is easy to handle.

-Today, I’m walking you through the entire process of making the best sourdough dinner rolls at home, including which ingredients to use, tips for success, and how to easily fit this sourdough recipe into your busy schedule.
+Today, I’m walking you through the entire process of making these same day sourdough dinner rolls at home, including which ingredients to use, tips for success, and how to easily fit this sourdough recipe into your busy schedule.

 Disclaimer: Some links throughout this post are affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 You can learn more by visiting my Affiliate Disclosure Page.